NM-TAFE/civ-ipriot-in-class-demos/week11/preamble-lesson.md

 - How do you print out the lyrics of Baby Shark as efficiently as possible?

-Every time we learned a new syntax, we were able to solve more complex problems or solve these problems in a more straightforward way.
-In this sense *why* we were learning certain aspects of programming was clear.
+Every time we learned about some new capability or syntax, we were able to solve more complex problems or solve these problems in a more straightforward way.
+In this sense *why* we were learning certain aspects of programming was generally clear cut.

-However, as programming scales up we realize that programming itself presents its own problems (i.e. "Second-order problems").
+However, as programming scales up, we realize that programming itself presents its own problems (i.e. "Second-order problems").

 For example: